tybinning/portfolio-upgraded/_posts/2025-09-05-ChangeDetection-n8n-connect.md

 Many websites employ tactics to prevent webscraping, changedetection can aid in the process of circumnavigating these strategies.

+# n8n
+n8n is a useful low-code tool to create workflow automations.
+Currently for this project we will be using n8n to collect data from changedetection.io modfy the data and display it in a dashboard.

 # Connection ChangeDetection.io to n8n

+In order to connect ChangeDetection.io to n8n we need to add a webhook node to our n8n workflow.